rmannibucau/cdi-light-config/README.md

 Just add `xmlns:p="property"` and prefix inline your properties name by this namespace (`p`).

+Note: for the value you can use `ref:name` to reference the bean with the name `name`.

 # Extensibility

 Some basic extensibility is supported through interface `com.github.rmannibucau.cdi.configuration.xml.handlers.NamespaceHandler`.